dyllamt/apache-sample/README.md

 # apache-sample
-Helm charts and source code for an apache data application.
+An apache data application on kubernetes.

 ## System Design